Menton: Sport and recreation

 Menton has a football team, Rapid de Menton, who play at the stadium Stade Lucien Rhein.
 Menton also has a rugby team, Le rugby Club Webb Ellis de Menton.

 There is a municipal swimming pool, Piscine Alex Jany.

 The town is famous in the cycling world as being the start of the climb of the Col de la Madone de Gorbio (generally shortened to Col de la Madone), which rises to 925 metres and was (in)famously used by Lance Armstrong to train for the Tour de France; many professionals based in neighbouring Monaco still use the climb for training and testing.

-Menton was also the location of a international tennis tournament the Riviera Championships that ran from 1902 to 1976.
+Menton was also the location of an international tennis tournament the Riviera Championships that ran from 1902 to 1976.
 It was hosted by the Menton Lawn Tennis Club.
 The event was part of the French Riviera circuit tour.

 Notable residents

 Notables who were born, lived, or died in Menton include: